optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.md

 - Create a modified function that maps from 1d array to 1d array
 - Calculate flat_derivative by taking numerical derivatives just as before
-- Calculate the shapes of all arrays in derivative_tree by concatenating the shapes of the cartesian product of flattend output_tree and input_tree
+- Calculate the shapes of all arrays in derivative_tree by concatenating the shapes of the cartesian product of flattened output_tree and input_tree
 - Calculate the 2d versions of those arrays by taking the product over elements in the shape tuple before concatenating.
 - Create a list of lists containing all arrays that will be in derivative_tree.
 The values are taken from flat_derivative, using the previously calculated shapes.
-- call ``tree_unflatten`` on the inner lists with the treedef corresponding to input_tree.
+- call `tree_unflatten` on the inner lists with the treedef corresponding to input_tree.
-- call ``tree_unflatten`` on the result of that with the treedef corresponding to output_tree.
+- call `tree_unflatten` on the result of that with the treedef corresponding to output_tree.